 Now, depending on the direction that you’re working, you’ll start from the corner of the room and install the piece with square cuts at both ends.
 With this piece in place, you can begin to add the pieces to the right or left.
 An important note is to make sure you’re using constructive adhesive on all materials, even when securing them in place with nails.

 Use only a thin layer of adhesive so that the excess doesn’t run out the sides and damage the moulding.
 Install the scarf joints in the same fashion and the adjoining piece of the crown as you move forward.
 Wipe away any excess glue that’s present on the scarf joints.
 Once the glue has fully dried, use sandpaper to sand the joint smooth.

 For inside corners, you’ll need to create a square piece that butts the corner as well as a corresponding piece that is cut to carefully conform to the first piece.
 These can be cut by inserting a piece of the moulding upside down with the blade set to a mitre cut.
 Once this has been completed, use a coping saw to cut away the bevel in a technique known as “back beveling.”
 Test fit the cope cut against the previously trimmed square cut to make sure it fits.
 If it fits, nail it into place.

-In places where the moulding doesn’t butt into anything, you”ll need to create a piece called a return.
-This will involve cutting a 45-degree mitre cut on the crown, nail this up and cut a piece exactly alike but in the opposite direction.
+In places where the moulding doesn’t butt into anything, you will need to create a piece called a return.
+This will involve cutting a 45-degree mitre cut on the crown, nailing this up and cutting a piece exactly alike but in the opposite direction.
 Following this, adjust your saw to zero degrees.
 Laying the piece flat and face-down, cut directly through the crown starting at the point of the mitre.

 RenoQuotes.com can help you get quotes for your crown moulding renovation project.
 If you submit your project to us, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.